 The Gravity Recovery and Climate Experiment Follow-on (GRACE-FO) mission is a partnership between NASA and the German Research Centre for Geosciences (GFZ).
 GRACE-FO is a successor to the original GRACE mission, which began orbiting Earth on March 17, 2002.
-GRACE-FO will carry on the extremely successful work of its predecessor while testing a new technology designed to dramatically improve the already remarkable precision of its measurement system.

-GRACE-FO, scheduled for launch in 2017, will continue the work of tracking Earth's water movement to monitor changes in underground water storage, the amount of water in large lakes and rivers, soil moisture, ice sheets and glaciers, and sea level caused by the addition of water to the ocean.
+Launched on May 22, 2018, GRACE-FO continues the work of tracking Earth's water movement to monitor changes in underground water storage, the amount of water in large lakes and rivers, soil moisture, ice sheets and glaciers, and sea level caused by the addition of water to the ocean.
 These discoveries provide a unique view of Earth's climate and have far-reaching benefits to society and the world's population.

 All About the Gap